 Available material: English sample

-“This book decidedly does not intend to paint the Palestinians as victims, or Israel as a country full of suffering: optimism has an advantage here, albeit a small one. (…) From Isratine With Love is a popularizing book about the Israelis and Palestinians, in which Szántó weaves together ancient and modern history, as well as on-the-ground reporting and personal stories.”
+“This book decidedly does not intend to paint the Palestinians as victims, or Israel as a country full of suffering: optimism has an advantage here, albeit a small one. (…) From Isratine With Love is a popularizing book about the Israelis and Palestinians, in which Szántó weaves together ancient and modern history, as well as on-ground reporting and personal stories.”